-CREDITS The following Linguistics courses:....
-32 to 38 One of the following courses (3 or 4 credits): 200 Introduction to Language Introduction to Linguistics 4 All of the following courses (14 credits): LIN 424 Introduction to Phonetics and Phonology 431 LIN LIN 434 437 LIN Senior Thesis Research (W)...
-The completion of Linguistics 499 satisfies the capstone course requirement for the Linguistics major.
-Linguistics electives: Additional credits in Linguistics courses as needed to meet the requirement of at least 32, but not more than 38, credits in courses in the major.
+CREDITS The following Linguistics courses: 32 to 38 (1) One of the following courses (3 or 4 credits): LIN 200 Introduction to Language 3 LIN 401 Introduction to Linguistics (2) All of the following courses (14 credits): LIN 424 Introduction to Phonetics and Phone ology 3 LIN 431 Introduction to Morphology LIN 434 Introduction to Syntax 3 LIN 437 Semantics and Pragmatics LIN 499 Senior Thesis Research (W) 2 The completion of Linguistics 499 satisfies the capstone course requirement for the Linguistics major.
+(3) Linguistics electives: Additional credits in Li nguistics courses as needed to meet the requirement of at least 32, but not more than 38, credits in courses in the ma jor.